New eating habits:

 Food itself is digested differently and can cause problems such as peas, sweet corn and other fibreous fruit, vegetables and grains.

 Supplements can be beneficial, but in some cases can cause consistency problems, as an example iron.
 Therefore try instead to gain as much as possible through diet.
 With iron, stocks made from spinach/kale, stews with liver added in or liver pate.

 Selenium and Vitamin D have good evidence to suggest their role in cancer prevention.
 Look at good quality supplements.

-Look to finding a good quality probiotic, (there are few that take in the small bowel.
-Most common probiotics are taken up in the large bowel), particularly after surgery, antibiotics and illness.
-Recommendations can be made through nutritionalist, doctors, IBS nurses, stoma nurses and good health food shops.
+Look to finding a good quality probiotic, particularly after surgery, antibiotics and illness.
+Recommendations can be made through nutritionalist, doctors, IBS nurses, stoma nurses, health food shops.

 Diets from around the world: